 Next Generation Jammer

 AN/ALQ-249 Next Generation Jammer Mid-Band (NGJ-MB): As an external carriage AEA capability for the EA-18G Growler, NGJ-MB focuses on the middle frequency bands of the electromagnetic spectrum.
 The system comprises two pods per shipset, as well as small hardware and software modifications to the EA-18G Growler aircraft to enable carriage, communication, and employment.
 NGJ-MB achieved Milestone C in 2021, allowing the program to enter the Production and Deployment acquisition phase.
 Low Rate Initial Production I and II contracts were awarded in July and December 2021, respectively.
-NGJ-MB program is a joint cooperative program between the U.S. Department of Defense and the Australian Ministry of Defence.
+NGJ-MB program is a joint cooperative program between the U.S. Department of Defense and the Australian Department of Defence.

 Next Generation Jammer Low Band (NGJ-LB): As an external carriage AEA capability for the EA-18G Growler, NGJ-LB will use the latest digital and software-based technologies that address advanced and emerging threats in the lower frequency bands of the electromagnetic spectrum.
-NGJ-LB is currently in the Engineering and Manufacturing Development acquisition phase and is a joint cooperative program between the U.S. Department of Defense and the Australian Ministry of Defence.
+NGJ-LB is currently in the Engineering and Manufacturing Development acquisition phase and is a joint cooperative program between the U.S. Department of Defense and the Australian Department of Defence.